 The 10th named storm of the 2012 hurricane season, Hurricane Sandy affected a wide swath of the Atlantic, with deaths extending from Haiti and Jamaica to Canada.
 While still out in the ocean, it affected North Carolina coastal areas, causing storm surges and flooding on barrier islands.
 As the storm came ashore in New Jersey, it was so massive that the effects were felt as far south as the mountains of Tennessee and West Virginia, and as far west as Lake Michigan.
 More than 200 deaths have since been attributed to the storm, with most of those in the United States.

 Sandy has raised key questions about building in coastal areas, and raised concern and discussion of future storms; New York officials revived talk of a storm surge barrier to protect the city.
 The storm also recharged the issue of those who refuse mandatory evacuation orders, choosing to shelter in place instead.
 Hurricane Irene, which struck essentially the same area in 2011 without causing as much damage as feared, only complicated the issue of evacuation “need.”

 - Hurricane Sandy initially hit several Caribbean nations on Oct.
-25, 2012, especially impacting Haiti, Jamaica, and Cuba.
-There, 72 deaths were attributed to Sandy, which affected 5 million residents.
+25, 2012, impacting Haiti, Jamaica, and Cuba.
+There, 72 deaths were attributed to Sandy, which all told, affected 5 million residents.